Akuli/mittari/README.md

 so it would be impossible to make the meter go to zero.

 The UA798TC doesn't swing all the way to +5V, but it doesn't matter.
-For example, at 3.7V, the meter will surely hit its maximum, because even with a 0.7V diode drop in the transistor's base-emitter junction, we would get `3V / 470ohm ≈ 6.3mA` through the current meter.
+For example, at 4V, the meter will surely hit its maximum, because even with 0.7V diode drops in the transistor's base-emitter junction, we would get `(4V - 2*0.7V) / 470ohm ≈ 5.5mA` through the current meter.

 The 100nF capacitor discharges quite quickly depending on the current gain (hFE) of the transistors.